Ezzud/ironspells-hud/README.md

 - [SpiffyHUD](https://www.curseforge.com/minecraft/mc-mods/spiffyhud) (Optional but I don't know why you would use this without it)

 ## Description
-Iron's Spells HUD is a client-side mod that provides the Mana and Max Mana data values to work with FancyMenu and SpiffyHUD.
+Iron's Spells NBT Values is a client-side mod that provides the Mana and Max Mana data values to work with FancyMenu and SpiffyHUD.

-The original Iron's Spells mods doesn't send these values when playing on a multiplayer server and I wanted to do a custom mana bar with SpiffyHUD.
+The original Iron's Spells mod doesn't send these values when playing on a multiplayer server and I wanted to do a custom mana bar with SpiffyHUD.

 The values should work with any mod using the nbt data, but it was originally made to work with SpiffyHUD

-## 📜 Usage with SpiffyHUD
+## 📜 Usage with SpiffyHUD & FancyMenu
 Use the following placeholders on any text component to display the values
 - Current Mana:
 ```